Book of Hosea

+Some redaction-critical studies of Hosea since the 1980s have postulated that the theological and literary unity was created by editors, though scholars differ significantly in their interpretations of the redaction process, stages, and the extent of the eighth-century BCE prophet's original contributions.
+Nevertheless, many scholars agree that the bulk of the book was probably composed around the times of Jeroboam II of Israel (c.
+793–753 BCE).
+Hosea is the source of the phrase "reap the whirlwind", which has passed into common usage in English and other languages.

 Background and content

-Hosea prophesied during a dark and melancholic era of Israel's history, the period of the Northern Kingdom's decline and fall in the 8th century BC.
+Hosea prophesied during a dark and melancholic era of Israel's history: the period of the Northern Kingdom's decline and fall in the 8th century BCE.
 According to the book, the apostasy of the people was rampant, having turned away from God in order to serve both the calves of Jeroboam and Baal, a Canaanite god.

-The Book of Hosea says that, during Hosea's lifetime, the kings of the Northern Kingdom, their aristocratic supporters, and the priests had led the people away from the Law of God, as given in the Pentateuch.
-It says that they forsook the worship of God; they worshiped other gods, especially Baal, the Canaanite storm god, and Asherah, a Canaanite fertility goddess.
-Other sins followed, says the Book, including homicide, perjury, theft, and sexual sin.
-Hosea declares that unless they repent of these sins, God will allow their nation to be destroyed, and the people will be taken into captivity by Assyria, the greatest nation of the time.
+The Book of Hosea recounts that, during Hosea's lifetime, the kings of the Northern Kingdom, their aristocratic supporters, and the priests had led the people away from the Law of God, as given in the Torah.
+It reports that they forsook the worship of God; they worshiped other gods, especially Baal, the Canaanite storm god.
+Other sins followed, recounts the book's author, including homicide, perjury, theft, and adultery.
+Hosea declares that unless the Israelites' repent of these sins, God will allow their nation to be destroyed, and the people will be taken into captivity by Assyria, the greatest nation of the time.